go-i2p/go-sam-go/datagram/DOC.md

 func (s *DatagramSession) Close() error
 ```
 Close closes the datagram session and all associated resources.
 This method
-safely terminates the session, closes the underlying connection, and cleans up
+safely terminates the session, closes the UDP listener and underlying
-any background goroutines.
-It's safe to call multiple times.
-Example usage:
+connection, and cleans up any background goroutines.
+It's safe to call multiple
-defer session.Close()
+times.
+Example usage: defer session.Close()

 #### func (*DatagramSession) Dial